-However, summertime is the busiest.
-I don’t recommend visiting during the summer months since the weather is really hot and the distilleries can get very crowded.
+I don’t recommend visiting during the summer months as the weather is hot and the temperatures inside can be unbearable.

 Where should I stay on the Bourbon Trail?

-I would recommend staying anywhere in Louisville or Lexington so you can be as close as possible to the distilleries.
+I would recommend staying in the Louisville or Lexington areas so you can be as close as possible to more distilleries on the trail.

-I have to choose one distillery on the Kentucky Bourbon Trail – which one should I choose?
+If I have to choose only one distillery on the Kentucky Bourbon Trail, which one should I choose?